Maintenance and Release of Employment and Personal Information

 Who Should Know This Policy

-All faculty and staff are responsible for knowing this policy and familiarizing themselves with its contents and provisions.
+All employees are responsible for knowing this policy and familiarizing themselves with its contents and provisions.

 This term refers to any information relating to an identified, or identifiable, individual.